chenan02/saigo/exercise-003-web/README.md

 Fire up a web-browser and enter the URL `localhost:8080`.

 ## Comprehension Tasks
-Within this exercise there are four directories:
+Within this exercise there are five directories:

 1. `exhibit-a`: Basic Server
 1. `exhibit-b`: HTML Template